 I started violin lessons and piano lessons at the age of 5.
-When I left home for college in 1983, I kept up with piano as a staff accompanist in the Music Department at Hope College, and as a jazz performer, mostly in a trio with a great bassist (my brother Francis) and a very fine jazz trumpet player named Kevin Watt, who now leads and performs with the Jazz Ambassadors, an ensemble of the United States Army Field Band.
+When I left home for college in 1983, I kept up with piano as a staff accompanist in the Music Department at Hope College, and as a jazz performer, mostly in a trio with a great bassist (my brother Francis) and a very fine jazz trumpet player named Kevin Watt, who now leads and performs with the Jazz Ambassadors, a professional ensemble of the United States Army Field Band.

 But at that time I gave up the violin entirely.

 In 2009, when my daughter started violin lessons, I decided to pick it up again and see what might be possible within the constraints of career, family obligations, and continuing involvement in the local music scene as a jazz pianist.

 I live in Blacksburg, Virginia, where my wife and I are both members of the Virginia Tech chemistry faculty.
 I teach our first-year laboratory course for chemistry majors and an advanced-topic graduate course.
 My research is organized around the goal of making a version of polyethylene that is reinforced with nanocellulose.
 My wife's expertise is in X-ray crystallography.
 We have two daughters, one who plays violin (as already mentioned), and one who plays cello.
 I have accompanied their performances on the piano, and we have even played a few chamber pieces together for informal recitals, etc.

 Obviously I spend a lot of my spare time on music but I also enjoy hiking, family-style cooking, and woodworking (furniture, built-ins, home carpentry, etc.)